-If someone knocks on my door at night a-singing, the first thing that pops in my head isn’t “oh goody, a gang of complete strangers to sing with on a dark sub-zero night!”
-No. That’s when I turn the porch light off and pre-dial 911.
+If someone knocks on my door at night a-singing, the first thing that pops into my head isn’t “oh goody, a gang of complete strangers to sing with on a dark sub-zero night!”
+Nope.
+That’s when I turn the porch light off and pre-dial 911.
 ‘Tis the season.

-I’m not saying that all men underneath the polyester suits are dressed up pedophiles or perverts, but it feels just as wrong as standing my kids next to the other weirdo Easter Bunny which we also do not do.
+Look, I’m not saying that all men underneath the polyester suits are dressed up pedophiles or pervs, that would be wrong.
+But it feels just as strange as standing my kids next to the other weirdo Easter Bunny (which we also do not do).

-Luckily, Santa terrifies my kids because he knows everything about them, and they don’t want to have anything more to do with him than a quick wave of a hand from safe distance.
+Let’s just say they don’t really want to get too personal with Santa other than a quick wave of a hand from safe distance.
 Works for me.

 You know who’s really happy about the crapload of empty calories you’ve stuffed your face with this season and your newly expanded waist?
 Your dentist, your jealous friends, and the retail world.
 In the name of Jesus, of course.

 Who wouldn’t want to own this Beer Pong sweater?!
-It might cost you a whooping $70, however, it comes with detachable washable cups and real beer pong balls which absolutely justifies the cost in my opinion.
+It might come at a hefty price, but it does come with detachable washable cups and real beer pong balls.
+Which absolutely justifies the cost in my opinion.

-This green Gaudy Garland piece is only $60 and guaranteed to probably make a lot of people cry.
-It just sold out on Amazon the day before yesterday, so I’m expecting a whole lot of tears this Christmas season for paying this much for a sweater that two dozen other people will be wearing at that Ugly Christmas Sweater Party.
+This green Gaudy Garland piece is a bit cheaper and guaranteed to “probably make a lot of people cry.“ It just sold out on Amazon the day before yesterday, so I’m expecting a whole lot of tears this Christmas season for paying this much for a sweater that two dozen other people will be wearing at the Ugly Christmas Sweater Party.

-This blue Reindeer Climax sweater that’s on sale now for $45?
+OK, come on now, this blue Reindeer Climax sweater that’s on sale just now?
 That’s a steal y’all!
-It’s one of the least expensive options and subtle enough that you can extend its use and wear the threaded orgy to a business meeting.
+Not only is this sweater one of the least expensive ugly options, it’s also subtle enough to extend its use and wear the threaded orgy to a business meeting.
 You’re welcome.

-There is also an Excited Snowman sweater for $65 which is almost cute.
+Then there is the Excited Snowman sweater which is almost cute.
 Almost.

-But before I forget… If you happen to be an avid trend follower and you’ve just picked out the perfect ugly sweater for this season, I have disturbing news: #ChristmasTreeEyebrows.
-Good luck with that.
+Before I forget… If you happen to be an avid trend follower and you’ve just picked out the perfect ugly sweater for this season, I may have disturbing news: #ChristmasTreeEyebrows.
+Good luck.

 We celebrate love and life by helping kill a tree and watching its slow demise.
 Or we celebrate love and life by using a fake plastic tree and killing the environment some more.

-There’s more people and less trees than ever before, right?
+There’s more people, less trees, and more trash on this planet than ever before, right?
 Shall we do the math?

 Congratulations, we’ve killed more trees (and also the marine environment) and helped fill our landfills with several more tons of waste for a half-hour of fun.
 Ho-ho-horrible!

 Spoiler alert: people may throw your pictures in the trash.
-Sorry.
 Also, more dead trees.

-He’s a freak.
-Sorry but not sorry.
+He’s a total creep.
 Though I’ve been seeing a lot less of him this year…?